muhktar/GitBashNotes/command-line-notes.md

 ## Command line functions
 * explorer .

-This function makes the file explorer open
+This function makes the file explorer open.

 * cd (directory name)

-This function changes the directory  placing you in the directory of your choice
+This function changes the directory  placing you in the directory of your choice.

 * ls

-This Function list out all the files as well as the hidden files in your current directory
+This Function list out all the files as well as the hidden files in your current directory.

 * mkdir

-This function creates a directroy
+This function creates a directroy.

 * touch

-Thus function creates a file
+Thus function creates a file.

 * nano

-This function enable you to add words to a file
+This function enable you to add words to a file.

 * cat

-This Function shows you the contents of a file
+This Function shows you the contents of a file.

 ## Using chocolatey functions on powershell to install/uninstall programs:
 Run powershell as an administrator and type choco install (program name) to install a program